denes-sebestyen/cv/astro-cv/src/pages/CV.md

 ### **BlackRock – Associate Frontend Developer**
 *April 2019 – December 2020*

-- Built and maintained Angular/React frontend and Java-based backend
+- Built Angular and React-based frontend components
+- Maintained Spring-based backend API and template logic
+- Participated in planning and implementation of new projects

 </div>